ifm/developerportal/v1.4.32/_sources/Technology/VPU/ssh.md.txt

 o3r-vpu-c0:~$
 ```

+The -i "identity" argument is required on some shells for the private key to be used.

-There will be a prompt for the passphrase, configured during step 1.
+There will be a prompt for the passphrase, if this was configured when running ssh-keygen

-You should now be able to SSH into the VPU using your customer SSH key and passphrase.
+If successful with the setup, the user will be logged into a shell on the VPU as the oem user.